pmuens/awesome-serverless/README.md

 ## Literature

 - [Serverless - By Obie Fernandez](https://leanpub.com/serverless) - Book about Serverless development (also covers usage of the Serverless framework).
-- [Learn Serverless - By Philipp Müns](https://github.com/JustServerless/learnserverless-book) - Book focused on the serverless.com framework. **Note:** Currently being updated to cover Serverless v1.
+- [Serverless book - By the Serverless team](https://github.com/pmuens/serverless-book) - Book focused v1 of the serverless.com framework.

 ## Professional services